chosenmustapha/chosenmustapha/README.md

 ## 🤝 Open Source Journey

-I'm beginning my open source contribution journey and I'm particularly interested in Bitcoin projects.
-Looking to connect with like-minded contributors and learn from the community.
-If you're working on Bitcoin-related projects or have suggestions for getting started, I'd love to connect!
+I'm interested in starting to contribute to Bitcoin open source projects.
+Always open to connecting with like-minded contributors!